sharannarang/RepData_PeerAssessment1/PA1_template.md

 ```

 The mean total steps per day after imputing mising values is 1.0766 &times; 10<sup>4</sup>.
 The median total steps per day after imputing missing values is  1.0766 &times; 10<sup>4</sup>.

+The mean is unchanged from the first part of the assignment.
+Since the NA values are replaced by the means of each 5 minute interval, they don't impact the mean of total steps per day.
+The median is now equal to the mean since the imputed observations were equal to the means of the individual intervals.

 ## Are there differences in activity patterns between weekdays and weekends?